wtfutil/wtfdocs/content/_index.md

 ## Capabilities?

 <p>
 Modules are the heart of WTF, and WTF comes with over 50 easily-configurable built-in modules.
-See below for a list of a few of them.
+See below for just a few of them.
 </p>
 <p>
 Then click on <a href="/modules">Modules</a> to see the complete list.